GovTechSG/techpass-user-docs/docs/support/user-account-migration.md

 4. I am a public officer.
 How do I reset my TechPass account password?

-If you are a public officer, generally, your organisational email address is your TechPass account.
+If you are a public officer; your agency email address is your TechPass account.
 For example, *your_name<span>@</span>agency.gov.sg* or *your_name<span>@</span>tech.gov.sg*.

 Hence, your GSIB device password is also your TechPass account password.
 If you are currently logged in to your GSIB device, proceed to [reset your password][reset-password-gsib].
 If there are any issues, contact your Agency Facility Management (AFM).

 5. I am a vendor.
 How do I reset password for my TechPass account?

 Generally, if you are a vendor, your TechPass ID will look like *your_name<span>@</span>techpass.gov.sg*.
 [Reset your password][reset-password-vendor] by following the onscreen instructions on this page.

-6. why do public officers have 2 MFA profiles, SG Govt M365 and TECHPASS, on their authenticator app?
+6. Why do public officers have 2 MFA profiles, SG Govt M365 and TECHPASS, on their authenticator app?

 If you are a public officer, generally, your organisational email address is your TechPass account.
 For example, *your_name<span>@</span>agency.gov.sg* or *your_name<span>@</span>tech.gov.sg*.